hdShang/arxiv-daily/docs/cs-CL/2025-08-21/papers/250815139v2-identifying-and-answering-questions-with-false-assumptions-an-interp.md

 ---
 layout: default
-title: Identifying and Answering Questions with False Assumptions: An Interpretable Approach
+title: "Identifying and Answering Questions with False Assumptions: An Interpretable Approach"
 ---

 # Identifying and Answering Questions with False Assumptions: An Interpretable Approach